Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Know your GDS, TDS, and stress test limits before you fall in love with a home — it keeps your finances safe.

 The principle behind this idea is to protect buyers in the event of rising rates, but it can also limit the maximum purchase price.
-A quick conversation with a mortgage professional or using an online affordability calculator will provide you with a clear range to work within before you start viewing homes, empowering you with the knowledge you need to make informed decisions.
+A quick conversation with a mortgage professional or an online affordability calculator will provide you with a clear range to work within before you view homes, empowering you to make informed decisions.

 💡 Pro Tip: Use the CMHC mortgage affordability calculator to get a realistic view before meeting with your bank or mortgage broker.